ska-telescope/ska-low-mccs-daq/docs/src/guide/daq_attributes.rst

    Note: there is some odd behaviour with this attribute at the beginning/end of a frequency sweep which is not yet understood.

    For the TCC correlator this is variable as the integration time can be changed.
-   The odd behaviour at the beginning/end of a frequency sweep is not present for TCC.

 .. attribute:: relativeNofSamplesDiff

    **Type** DevFloat